 Opportunity – Connectria has long-served the IBM Power Systems community with private cloud hosting on the IBM i and AIX platforms as well as remote monitoring and managed services.
 We also offer IBM Power Systems cloud on-net with AWS.
 This state-of-the-art offering provides for an ultra-low latency direct connection between your IBM i/AIX workloads and AWS instances.

 Help For Whatever 2022 Brings

 No matter what 2022 brings, Connectria is here to help guide you through with people, processes, and technology that support your digital transformation goals.
-Visit our website to discover all that we have to offer, and when you’re ready, reach out to us to set up a consultation with one of our experts.
+Visit our website to discover all that we have to offer, and when you’re ready, reach out to us using the link below to set up a consultation with one of our experts.